-Bacterial vaginosis (policy currently under review)
+Bacterial vaginosis (policy currently in consultation)

 The UK NSC policy on Bacterial vaginosis screening in pregnancy